 - Broccoli stems

-- Firstly, start off preparing the vegetable that you want to spiralize.
+- Start off preparing the vegetable that you want to spiralize.
 To do so, wash and dry it, peel it if necessary (like for a turnip), and trim off both ends.

-- Secondly, set your spiralizer on the countertop and make sure the suction on the bottom of the legs adheres.
+- Next, set your spiralizer on the countertop and make sure the suction on the bottom of the legs adheres.

-- And then secure the vegetable on the prongs and push it flush with the blade.
+- Then secure the vegetable on the prongs and push it flush with the blade.

 - Finally, hold the spiralizer to steady it with one hand, and turn the crank with the other hand.

-- And then watch those gorgeous noodles crank out!
+- And now watch those gorgeous noodles crank out!

 - Creamy Cucumber Salad with Goat Cheese and Dill from An Edible Mosaic